Frequently Asked Questions

 Q1: I am a Canadian citizen holding an ordinary Canadian passport.
 Do I need a tourist visa to go to Japan?

-A: No. A Canadian citizen holding a Canadian passport does not need a visa to enter Japan as a temporary visitor (that is, a person who will remain in Japan less than 90 days, either as a tourist, on business or to meet relatives or friends; the person cannot earn money for the duration of the stay.)
+A: No. A Canadian citizen holding a Canadian passport does not need a visa to enter Japan as a temporary visitor (stay less than 90 days as a tourist, on business or to meet relatives or friends, non-remunerated).

 Q2: I plan to travel to Japan for a week next month, but my Canadian passport will expire in six months.
 Do I need to renew my passport before I go to Japan?